courtiol/courtiol/README.md

 This page is motivated by the fact that most people using GitHub (including me) fail to organise their repositories using a coherent hierarchical system.

-Instead all the repos lays at the root, forming a growing mess.
+Instead all the repos lay at the root, forming a growing mess.

 I have thus created this page as a guide to my GitHub den: it indicates what to find where.